CLTPayne/headlines-app/README.md

 ### Approach to solving the challenge:
 1. Investigate the FT Developer APIs using Postman to test a range of endpoints and see the full scope of data available via the various aspects and curations.
-2. Explore feature test options (selected Cypress over Nightwatch as have used it previously.
+2. Explore feature test options and selected Cypress over Nightwatch as have used it previously.
+Deeper dive into the pros and cons of stubbing network requests (as this is crucial to the page content).
+Decided to stub as they are faster and the FT headlines library is external and assumed to be reliably tested, Cypress also advises that stubs are perfect for JSON APIs.
+3. Research server side rendering (vs client side which have previously used)- good for SEO purposes as search engines can see a rendered page without having to run JavaScript.
-3. Focused on the BDD cycle so drafted user stories as per the project requirements.
+4. Focused on the BDD cycle so drafted user stories as per the project requirements.
-4. Set up Express app to serve the application.
+5. Set up Express app to serve the application.
-5. Research the FT style and layout and mockup design to fit the user stories - used Adobe XD.
+6. Research the FT style and layout and created a mockup design to fit the user stories using Adobe XD (as shown above).
-6. Create basic HTML page to fit the mockup and user stories, and served via the Express.
+7. Create basic HTML page to fit the mockup and user stories, and served via the Express app.
+8. Decide on MVC model in order to keep code as clean as possible and easier to test in isolation.
+Also keep presentation logic separate from business logic.
-7. Explore template engine options for node.js.
-Not previously used a template engine so decided on pug due to popularity and level of documentation.
+9. Explore template engine options for node.js.
+Not previously used a template engine so reviewed pug (due to recommendation in Express docs), mustache as understand it is especially suited for manipulating JSON in Javascript applications, and ejs.
+Decided on ejs due to considerably wider usage (2.1m weekly npm downloads) and volume of documentation.
+10. Explore FT Origami component library and understand how best to bundle the code for serving.
+Potentially use: colours, fonts, grid (as includes responsive features), footer, buttons, header, forms, social icons, image-service (for resizing images).
+11. Set up basic ejs framework with range of origami components and basic css styling to check functionality.

 ### Status at the point of push: